ghepesdoru/react-instyle/README.md

 # react-instyle
-CSS/SCSS/SASS to JS or React style object
+CSS and SASS/SCSS to javascript plain object or react native StyleSheet convertor.